 Afterwards, she was diagnosed with bipolar disorder.
 Charita details her struggle after her diagnosis in this memoir — a life full of love, hope, and success.

 The book that inspired the popular film (and catapulted Angelina Jolie to fame) is a fascinating read in its own right.

 It chronicles Kaysen's stay at a mental health institution following a 'nervous breakdown'.
 There, she befriends Polly, who has schizophrenia, Georgina, a pathological liar, and Daisy, who self-harms and has obsessive–compulsive disorder.
-She is drawn to sociopath Lisa, who is charismatic but manipulative, and convinces Susanna to escape with her.
+She is drawn to sociopath Lisa, who is charismatic but manipulative.

 Adam Haslett's second novel explores the idea that a child with a depressed parent may be genetically predisposed to depression, as well as what it's like to battle this 'beast' from childhood.